PacktPublishing/Full-Stack-Web-Development-with-Remix/13-deferring-loader-data/bee-rich/README.md

 ## Getting started

 Before we get started, we have to update BeeRich.
-We want to add a changelog for expense and invoice data to allow users to review past changes and also revert back to previous versions.
+We want to add a changelog for expense and invoice data.
+The changelog will allow users to view changes made over time.

 If you want to reuse your code from the previous chapter, then follow this guide to get to the starting point of this chapter.
 Otherwise, feel free to checkout the code in the [start](./start/) folder and dive right into _Chapter 13, Deferring Loader Data_.